 How primary schools can prepare students for transition during the pandemic

-Although some Year 6s may not ever set foot in their primary classroom again, their current school should still help to prepare them for the move to secondary school.
+Their current school should also help to prepare them for the move to secondary school.

 ‘School leaders are creative and caring people and I have no doubt that primary and secondary teams will work together to address how to make transition easier,’ says Leon.